Optomatica/opto_ml_blog/julia_closure/blog.md

 end
 ```

-However this approach is very slow.
-We may not even be able to compute higher numbers before the end of the day or crashing the memory.

 The problem is that when we are trying to calculate the fifth fibonacci element we'll calculate the fibonacci of `2` twice.
 Every time you calculate higher number repeated calculations increase.
 To solve that we can save the values of our calculations so that we won't need to recalculate them.

 ![](fib_tree.png)

 ## 4. Optimized Recursion
 Now every time we calculate the fibonacci of a number, we'll save the value of that number in a dictionary or array.
-That way we won't recalculate values as it's already saved in the dictionary.
+In this way we won't recalculate values as it's already saved in the dictionary and we will have also to pass this dictionary at each time as a parameter.

 ```julia
 function fib_recursion_improved(n, history=Dict(0=>0, 1=>1))